njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-list.rst

 - **active**: Clickable or selectable items are typically put into this state when the user's mouse hovers over them, or when they receive keyboard focus.

-To apply states to list items, call the list-item mixins as shown.
+To create styles for list item states, call the list-item mixins as shown, and apply class names to the items as needed.

 .. role:: example

 :example:`Example`